gwen-interpreter/gwen-web/README.md

 and released to the community.
 We ask that all code submissions include unit tests or sample test features providing relevant coverage.

-By submitting contributions, we assume that you agree to release your work under the license that covers this software.
+By submitting contributions, you agree to release your work under the license that covers this software.

 License
 -------